 Share the #RememberMeThursday Contest for a chance to win funds and pet food.
-When your adopters, volunteers and staff post their rescue pet’s story with #RememberMeThursday + @hwac + pet’s photo, they can win money (up to $5,000) and pet food for you (aka their favorite shelter or rescue.)
+When your adopters, volunteers and staff post their rescue pet’s photo with #RememberMeThursday AND @hwac, they can win life-saving funds (up to $5,000) and pet food for you (aka their favorite shelter or rescue!).

 7. Organize staff and volunteers